sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/manipulating-variables.md

 ## Manipulating Strings

 Bash supports a surprising number of string manipulation operations.
 Unfortunately, these tools lack a unified focus.
-Some are a subset of [[#Parameter Substitution|parameter substitution]], and others fall under the functionality of the UNIX [[complex-commands#^EXPRREF|expr]] command.
+Some are a subset of [[#Parameter Substitution|parameter substitution]], and others fall under the functionality of the UNIX [[external-filters-programs-and-commands#^EXPRREF|expr]] command.
 This results in inconsistent command syntax and overlap of functionality, not to mention confusion.

 **String Length**